Biennial Whaling History Symposium

 April 27–28, 2019

 The 2019 Biennial Whaling History Symposium had similar goals to these cross-disciplinary formats, presenting broad-ranging, but highly focused scholarly insights, addressing important, but often overlooked, historical perspectives, and producing a publication.
-Symposium Schedule PDF or view the schedule below.
+Download the Symposium Schedule PDF or view the schedule to the right.

-Captions: (above) Anonymous.
+Caption: Anonymous.
 [There she blows!], wood engraving.
 In J. Ross Browne, Etchings of a Whaling Cruise.
 New York: Harper & Bros., 1846.
-Top Banner (detail) An anonymous whaleman painted this watercolor scene showing sperm whaling on the Abrolhos Banks off Bahia on the northeast coast of Brazil, circa 1840.

 Saturday, April 27